sudobooo/sudobooo/README.md

 I studied for a Python developer at online school [Hexlet](https://ru.hexlet.io/).

 I have 4 projects.
-- [The Task Manager](https://github.com/sudobooo/task_manager) is an app that can be used by a few people at the same time.<br>
+- [The Task Manager](https://github.com/sudobooo/task_manager) is an app that can be used by a few people at the same time.
-Registration and authentication are implemented.
-Tasks have a creator, executor, status, and a label.
 - [The Generated Difference](https://github.com/sudobooo/gendiff) is a program that compares two files and finds a difference.
 It supports JSON and YAML formats.
 - [The Page Loader](https://github.com/sudobooo/page_loader) is a program that saves an HTML page and its resources from the Internet.
 - [The Brain Games](https://github.com/sudobooo/brain-games) is a program that tests a gamer’s basic mathematical knowledge.